 1. Be a master of anticipation.

 Don’t wait for customers to come to you with questions.
-The best way to engage and retain clients is by anticipating their questions and concerns, and then proactively presenting solutions before they recognize they’re even in need of one.
+The best way to engage and retain clients is by anticipating their questions and concerns, and then proactively presenting solutions before they recognise they’re even in need of one.

 A great example of this is when credit card companies send clients a reminder that their bill is almost due.